brunoebernardi/eks-rancher-tf/EKS Rancher/README.md

 2. Customize your preferences on "k8s-rancher.tf file" for your Rancher environment.
 3. Set kubeconfig path in variable kubeconfig_path on "terraform.tfvars file".
 After this, run export "KUBE_CONFIG_PATH=" to the destination.
 4. Set your AWS Keys in providers.tf file and ".aws/credentils" in your user home.
+##### NOTE: This terraform project supports different types of EKS and Rancher versions and is highly customizable depending on your requirements.
+You can customize subnets, network rules, VM types, number of nodes, autoscalling and logs for the cluster.
+Please see the description and comments on code for a better understanding.

 # Execution
 1. Run on terminal: terraform init ; sleep 3 ; terraform plan ; terraform apply